-Blepharoplasty is eyelid surgery to address ageing of the eyelids, which can improve vision and possibly achieve a fresher, brighter and more youthful appearance
+Blepharoplasty is eyelid surgery to address ageing of the eyelids, which can improve vision and possibly achieve a more well defined upper eyelid appearance

 The signs of ageing around the eye are anatomically complex, but can show dramatic and impressive improvement with surgery.
 Blepharoplasty can help you if you have…

 - Loose, wrinkled, crepe like skin on your eyelids